simonmichael/hledger/hledger/hledger.m4.md

 ### Triple-escaping add-on command arguments

-When you run an external add-on command with `hledger` (described below), any options or arguments being passed through to the add-on command will lose one level of shell-escaping.
+When you run an external add-on command with `hledger` (described below), any options or arguments being passed through to the add-on executable will lose one level of shell-escaping.
 So those will need an extra level of shell-escaping.
 Or, you can avoid this issue by running the add-on executable directly.